 figure 13: left: two HT-SQUIDs at a YBCO layer on a bicrystal substrate; right: compact MCG system with HT-SQUIDs for use in clinical environment

 Further projects were centered on HTS Josephson contacts, HTS-thin-film devices, substrates of semiconductor electronics and hybrid magnetic field sensor arrays in the following years.
 The tradition in biomagnetic research was followed by a heart monitor system with HT SQUIDs (figure 13 a) which ultimately led to a prototype for clinical tests in myocardial infarct research resulting from the co-operation with medis GmbH Ilmenau and the Biomagnetic Center.
-Unshielded measurements in the working environment of clinics could be demonstrated by this on a global scale for the first time35,36,37,38 (figure 13).
+Unshielded measurements in the working environment of clinics could be demonstrated by this on a global scale for the first time

 Against the background of continuous adherence to competences in superconductivity, cryoelectronics and low temperature physics and whose intense development, the realization of a new helium condenser had also been necessary which superseded the old machine in 1992.
 Moreover, a consistent transition to small cooling units emerged beside the liquid cooling with helium and nitrogen.
 Existing approaches and previous works could also be drawn upon at this point.
 The first project on cooling units entitled "Development of a Cryogenic Head for a Pulse Tube Cooling Unit" started in the summer of 1993 which was significantly marked by Matthias Thürk and his experience with self-made cooling units.
-In the following years, this kind of low noise cooling technology was also massively expanded internationally, which the Group of Jena has made much noticed contributions to until today.40,41,42,43 The user-friendly cooling units have increasingly been designed and developed together with industry, such as Leybold Köln, Röntec Berlin, the Air-Conditioning and Refrigeration Engineering Institute (ILK) Dresden and Air Liquide Grenoble which are to be named here as representatives (figure 15).
+In the following years, this kind of low noise cooling technology was also massively expanded internationally, which the Group of Jena has made much noticed contributions to until today.

 figure 14: measuring station for non-destructive material test with HT-SQUIDs; figure 15: low noise Pulse Tube Cooling Unit, developed in a project together with the Leybold AG Cologne

-The useable temperature range was specifically extended to temperatures below the boiling temperature of liquid helium.
-The "coldest laboratory" of Thuringia was put into operation in 1996 after the He3-He4-mixture of cryostats had been introduced.
+4-mixture of cryostats had been introduced.
 For the first time, temperatures of 7 mK were realized in Jena.
 The self-made devices by Thomas Wagner, who continued to be in line with this development, also after his transfer to the IPHT, ensued.
 As a result, the comprehensive technical potential has also created the conditions for single-electron devices and superconducting qubits.

 The good position of the groups of Jena within the international research community becomes obvious when considering the many publications, co-operations, conferences and various activities.
 Jena and its universities, such as FSU, institutes, such as the IPHT, and companies, such as the JenaSQUID GmbH & Co.
 KG together with the University of Technology, Ilmenau have belonged to the circle of research facilities and companies, which amount to more than 80 by now, since the foundation of the European Network of Excellence for Superconductivity (SCENET) in 1997.
 Paul Seidel is founder member and, for a short time, board member of the European Society for Applied Superconductivity (ESAS), which was founded in 1999, and was elected to the International Advisory Board of the Applied Superconductivity Conference (ASC) in 2000 for 6 years.

 Even the latest EU project entitled "BIODIAGNOSTICS" follows the traditions and successful conceptions of Jena.
 Together with the Biomagnetic Center (In the meantime, Jens Haueisen works at the University of Technology, Ilmenau.), the possibilities of magnetic nanoparticles for biology and medical science are supposed to be further analyzed in one association of 12 European partners in the future.
-In this sense, FSU is focusing on measuring equipment with spatial and temporal resolution (magneto-relaxometry, MRX)45 using Low Temperature Superconductivity, LT SQUIDs, and High Temperature Superconductivity, HT SQUIDs (figure 17).
+In this sense, FSU is focusing on measuring equipment with spatial and temporal resolution (magneto-relaxometry, MRX)

 figure 16: cryogenic measuring station for quality of optical components; figure 17: measuring station of temperature depending magnetic relaxation (T-MRX) with LTS-SQUID